 Ques.
 What does the Class 12 Biology hub on Collegedunia cover?

 Ans.
-The NCERT Class 12 Biology hub brings together all seven NCERT resource types (Solutions, Notes, Formula Sheet, NCERT Book PDF, Exemplar Solutions, Exemplar Book PDF, Handwritten Notes) for every chapter of the 2026-27 Class 12 Biology syllabus, from Chapter 1 Sexual Reproduction in Flowering Plants through Chapter 13 Biodiversity and Conservation.
+The NCERT Class 12 Biology hub brings together all seven NCERT resource types (Solutions, Notes, Formula Sheet, NCERT Book PDF, Exemplar Solutions, Exemplar Book PDF, Handwritten Notes) for every chapter of the 2026-27 Class 12 Biology syllabus.
+It runs from Chapter 1 Sexual Reproduction in Flowering Plants through Chapter 13 Biodiversity and Conservation.
 Every resource is free to download.

 Ques.
 Are these Class 12 Biology resources aligned with the 2026-27 NCERT?

 Ans.
 Yes.
-Every resource on this hub reflects the current 2026-27 rationalised NCERT.
-Where content was deleted from the older edition, the affected resources carry an inline callout flagging the change.
+Every resource on this hub follows the current 2026-27 NCERT.
+Where content was cut from the older edition, the affected resources carry an inline callout that flags the change.

 Ques.
 How many chapters are there in Class 12 Biology per the 2026-27 NCERT?